Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - Candidates contact the foundation (with/without information) and a date/time/location for further interaction is set.
 - Sense making about mutual fit/potential niches occurs through a an informal coffee chat
 - Further introductions occur within a larger group container to find a buddy and scope out a piece of work
-- Work ocurs with buddy
+- Work occurs with buddy
 - Work is socialised with the larger group
--
+- Work is completed

-## Onboarding Process
+## Community Onboarding Process
 - A desire to participate in emitted on a community platform or other channels
 - Community member is connected with a point of contact in the ecosysetem
 - An orientation process occurs through socialisation in a public space (office hours, community campfire)